Can You Get A Tattoo If You Have Diabetes?

 The process should be the same, as all reputable tattooists use sanitary supplies, but incorporating breaks for snacks or medication could be helpful for keeping you comfortable and safe.
 Having diabetes may also change the aftercare that your tattoo artist recommends, especially if you bruise or bleed easily.

-You can also ask your tattoo artist about normal scabbing and peeling after a tattoo.
+Additinallly, you can ask your tattoo artist about normal scabbing and peeling after a tattoo.
 If you’ve never had a tattoo, you can learn what to look for and what may be a sign of something serious.

 Getting the Tattoo

 On tattoo day, make sure you eat like you usually would to keep your glucose at a safe level.
 If you can, try to schedule your tattoo appointment for right after breakfast or lunch so that you can eat a suitable meal or snack right before.
-You want to avoid spikes during your tattooing session, but skipping a meal can cause too-low dips.
+You want to avoid spikes during your tattooing session and skipping a meal can cause too-low dips.

 Though there’s no part of the tattooing procedure that should impact your blood glucose, there are many factors at play.
 For example, exercise, too little sleep, and even stress can affect sugar levels.
 Therefore, you should still check your blood sugar as normal during and after your tattoo appointment.

 After you get home from your tattoo appointment, you can follow the aftercare instructions from your tattoo artist.
-You can follow many of the same steps as someone without diabetes.
+These will pretty much be many of the same steps as someone without diabetes.
 You’ll need to keep the area clean, and you may need to keep it out of the sun while the skin heals.

 If you talked to your tattoo artist about your diabetes, they might have special instructions for you.
 It’s especially important for people with diabetes to avoid infection risk as much as possible by sticking to correct cleaning procedures and using an appropriate healing lotion.